AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View.md

 ### Including data fields

 Information from, or about, those data items must be included explicitly in the data view as [Field](xref:DataViewsFieldSets)s.
-By default, a data view includes no fields.
+By default, a data view includes no fields, except the default [`.IndexField`](xref:DataView:index_field).
 The fields that are available for use are exposed as a "resolved" resource (AvailableFieldSets).
 It is recommended to use or adapt those fields instead of defining fields from scratch.
 Individual fields are organized into [DataFieldSets](xref:DataViewsFieldSets).

 ### Organizing the data items